 Basecamp Alternative – Team Work

-- Sophisticated search – Enables you search any term quite easily.
+- Sophisticated search – Enables you to search any term quite easily.

-- Continuously updates iOS and Android apps – These apps are loaded with latest features.
+- Continuously updates iOS and Android apps – These apps are loaded with the latest features.

-- Time tracking feature even available on mobile app.
+- Time tracking feature even available on the mobile app.

 - Milestone Tracking – Enables to break large tasks into small achievements.